Losing [Tomoe x Reader]Losing [Tomoe x Reader] by BlackFang-124

 I hated losing.

 It was a matter of perspective really, but to me, losing was never an option, would never be an option.
-And it wasn't about to suddenly become one now.
-I suppose that my way of thinking is rather petty.
-But regardless, it was, nothing was to be changed, I wouldn't be 'the stubborn one' as the hypocritical fox would say.
+It certainly wasn't about to become one now.
+That way of thinking though is rather petty.
+But regardless --I knew it was myself-- nothing was to be changed, I wouldn't be 'the stubborn one' as the hypocritical fox would say.

 I. Existence (Tomoe x Reader)I. Existence (Tomoe x Reader) by BlackFang-124